ldoocy/project_template/README.md

 ## Research Methods

+To explore our research questions, we utilized agent based modeling and AnyLogic.

-(Cellular Automata, Agent-Based Model, Discrete Event Continuous Modeling...)(Python or Anylogic) (If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards) (Steps in the process)
+(Cellular Automata, Agent-Based Model, Discrete Event Continuous Modeling...)(Python or Anylogic)  (Steps in the process)

 ## (Other)
 (change the title and amount of headers as needed) (mention datasets you are going to use) (mention base code or examples you)

 ## Discussion
-(final only - remove whole section for proposal Readme) (What would you have done differently) (What are the contributions summerize)(what is the big take away)(what did you learn)
+(final only - remove whole section for proposal Readme) (What would you have done differently)
+What are the contributions summarize)
+(what is the big take away)
+(what did you learn)

 ## Future Work
 (final only - remove whole section for proposal Readme) (if you had 6 more months what would be the next steps in this project.)
 (What are a few questions you have now)

+While relatively simple models can replicate human social behavior with significant accuracy, future work should seek to add additional parameters to account for the complexity of human motivations, personality, and other factors influencing actions.

 ## References